 When you find out you are hapū - pregnant - there can be many emotions and questions.
 Two of these questions are what do I do now? and what happens then?
 Below is a basic guide of a timeline for routine pregnancy care.
-Your midwife will discuss with you why your care may alter and change throughout your pregnancy, this is done with your consent and the wellbeing of yourself and pēpi at the centre of care.
+Your midwife will discuss with you why your care may alter and change throughout your pregnancy; this is done with your informed consent and with the wellbeing of yourself and pēpi at the centre of care.
+Your choices based on all the information available to you.

 Your midwife can prescribe relevant pregnancy medications, request blood tests, request ultrasounds and refer to other specialists.
 For all whānau who meet the New Zealand guidelines for free maternity care the only cost will be unfunded blood tests (NIPT), prescription subsidies at the chemist ($5-$10) and ultrasound scans ($40-$60).